isomerpages/moe-tkps/_tkp-experience/English.md

 To equip our students with the relevant 21st century competencies, we integrate information and communication technology (ICT) into our EL curriculum through the various level-specific project-based lessons such as touch-typing, MS Office, digital storytelling, podcast and video-editing.

 Other digital resources such as web-based texts (e.g. online articles, blogs, wikis) and online learning sites are also used to facilitate teaching and provide close-to-real experiences in making learning more meaningful and authentic.

+Using ICT to drive e-Pedagogy in our English lessons also enables students to be curious, apply understanding and assess their learning in creative ways.

 ![Project based ICT EL lessons](/images/Project%20based%20ICT%20EL%20lessons.png)